dtczhl/dtc-google-scholar-helper/README.md

 ## How to Use

-1. Move google-citation-helper to your home folder of website
+1. Move google-citation-helper folder to the home directory of your website

    If you want to move my folder to other places, you need to change `pathToDtcGoogleCitationHelperPhp` in `dtcGoogleCitationHelper.js` to point to `dtcGoogleCitationHelper.php` file.